 The narrative is set against a turbulent canvas as the Ming Dynasty is replaced by the Qing Dynasty and the transition is marked by numerous vicious battles between the Manchus and the Hans.
 Ethnic antagonism between the opposing camps and perfidy (major points for use of perfidy!) and corruption among the Hans themselves drive conflicts to a culmination, which results in large scale deaths and sufferings.

 What is it about that time period or character that intrigued you and motivated you to write about it?

-Without giving away spoilers, what’s your favorite scene in the book?
+Without giving away spoilers, what’s your favorite scene or event in the book?

 There are actually quite a few.
 It’s hard to choose one.
 Let’s see.
 I love the scene where Bumbutai has a long conversation with her half sister Little Jade (Dorgon’s wife) in the beautiful setting of the imperial hunting park called South Park.
 Both women love Dorgon deeply.
 Here each of them expresses her own cutting insight into Dorgon’s behavioral eccentricities, while being mindful of the other sister’s sensibilities.
 The natural landscape exerts a rejuvenating effect on Bumbutai, who is a born lover of nature, whereas their visit to a deer farm brings out different reaction from each.